Night Shift Rotation in Factories: Can Employers Require All Workers to Take Turns?

 hekarthik

-Please let me know the relevant provision when the workers of the factory are rotated.
+Please let me know the relevant provisions when the workers of the factory are rotated.
 Some of them are not willing to work during the night shift.
 Can an employer insist that every worker, by rotation, has to work during the night shift?
 Is there any rule regarding this?

 Thank you.